JohnJohnssonnl/GameTheoryPrisonersDilemmaGame/README.md

 You can create your own strategy by simply creating a bot in the BOT folder which implements IBot.
 You get a list with moves made previously in the game so you can adjust your strategy for your next move accordingly.

+TODO list (this is just a small section of what could be improved):
+- Add more strategies (BOTS)
+- Refactor code, especially the game.cs is very messy, but it works for now
+- Make game rule variations and extendable so everyone can create their own easy rules for the game and see how that affects outcome
+- Implement "inperfections" affecting results
+- Implement more datacontracts with the data for full serialization in XML to get a game state and debug through from there